thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

     └── c8y-configuration-plugin.toml
 ```

+In that example the plugin serves configuration management for the thin-edge device it-self, for a child-device with childid `child1` and for a child-device with childid `child2`.

+Similar to section [Configuration](#configuration) above, each child-device configuration file is defined by a record with:

+* The full `path` to the file.
+That path is treated as path pointing into the remote filesystem of the child-device.
+* An optional configuration `type`.
+If not provided, the `path` is used as `type`.
+* The fields `user`, `group` and octal `mode` (as introduced in section [Configuration](#configuration) above) are not supported for child-devices.

-Here the plugin serves configuration management for the thin-edge device it-self, for a child-device with childid `child1` and for a child-device with childid `child2`.
-The contents of all three configuration files follow the details described in section [Configuration](#configuration) above, with one difference: The field `path` is optional.
-If `path` is not defined the `c8y_configuration_plugin` make use of the HTTP file transfer feature of the `tedge_agent` to consume/provide the configuration-file (see [section below](#details-to-aspect-2-filetransfer-fromto-external-device) for more details about HTTP file transfer).
+The `c8y_configuration_plugin` make use of the HTTP file transfer feature of the `tedge_agent` to consume/provide the configuration-file from/to the child-device's remote filesystem `path` (see [section below](#details-to-aspect-2-filetransfer-fromto-external-device) for more details about HTTP file transfer).

 The `c8y_configuration_plugin` adds per child-device the file `/etc/tedge/c8y/<childid>/c8y-configuration-plugin.toml` implicitely to the child-devices configuration file list.
 So the list can always be configured from the cloud.
 The `type` for this self configuration file is `c8y-configuration-plugin`.

 ### Announcing list of supported configuration files by the child-device itself
 A child-device can use the child-device provisioning API to announce its supported configuration files itself via MQTT to the `c8y_configuration_plugin`.
 For details about the child-device provisioning API see the [child-device reference documentation](child-devices.md#1-child-device-provisioning).

-The provisioning APIs `capability specific JSON object` for `c8y_configuration_plugin` contains all configurations the child-device provides.
-Thereby each configuration appears with a `type`.
+The provisioning API's `capability specific JSON object` for `c8y_configuration_plugin` contains all configuration files the child-device provides.
+Each configuration file is defined by a `path` and an optional `type`, that will be both assigned to the fields `path` and `type` of the child-devices TOML file (see section above).

 The MQTT message is as below: